jidongxiao/CSCI1200-DataStructures/hws/07_search_engine/README.md

 2. However, these are two situations where the above rule does not apply:

 2.1. when constructing the snippet, this above rule does not apply.
-When constructing the snippet, you just find the first occurrence of that word (or that query), and that really is saying that you can just call the find() function to find the first occurrence of that word (or that query) within the body section of the HTML file.
+When constructing the snippet, you just find the first occurrence of that word (or that query), and that really is saying that you can just call the **std::string::find**() function to find the first occurrence of that word (or that query) within the body section of the HTML file.
 And therefore your snippet may be like this:

 "I am Lady Gaga."